-If you’re considering career-related changes in the coming year, these tips will help increase the likelihood of success:
+If you’re considering a career-related resolution in the coming year, these tips will help increase the likelihood of success:

-1. Don’t give into the calendar and commit to something you’re not quite ready for.
+1. Don’t give into the calendar and commit to a resolution you’re not quite ready for.

 If you want to pursue a new job, make sure the timing is right for you.
 Looking for a new position requires time, energy, effort and planning.
 January 1st isn’t optimal for everyone; be realistic in what you can commit to and when.
 If it’s a very busy time for you professionally (perhaps because of heavy travel, a product launch, new system rollout or acquisition), consider waiting until you can really dedicate the hours needed for a job search.
 However, if you’re always busy, don’t use that as an excuse to put it off indefinitely – instead, commit to a start time.